disbr007/planet_tools/readme.md

 # planet_stereo

-This repo utilizes the Planet API to facilitate ordering imagery.
+This repo utilizes the Planet API to facilitate selecting and ordering imagery, specifically focusing on identfying scenes that are candidates for stereo DEM production.
 The primary uses are:
-1. Creating a "search request" based on a query
+1. Creating a "search request" based on a set of filters
-2. Getting a footprint from a search request
+2. Getting a footprint or scene count from a search request
 3. Ordering and downloading imagery.

 ## Installation